ashejim/C964/task1.md

 Anything that infers from the data, e.g., making predictions, recommendations, identifying correlations, inferring from correlations, etc. Also, see the comments above.

 Descriptive and non-descriptive methods do not need to be explicitly identified in task 2.
 The visualizations and requirements of the user application will satisfy these parts respectively.
-The distinction is only made in the approval form so we can easily identify where and how ML will be applied.
+The distinction is only made in the approval form, so we can easily identify where and how ML will be applied.

 ### What is machine learning (ML)?